byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Discover what kind of meaning to give it ...***

-**Life is in motion, every day movement is a dance, what one sees, smells, hears, how one brings their consciousness to the experience, to a tree, ..., a bird in the garden, and then brings it into the body, that becomes the dance; the felt experience of the shared breath made visible.**
+**Life is in motion, every day movement is a dance, what someone sees, smells, hears, how one brings their consciousness to the experience, to a tree, ..., a bird in the garden, and then brings it into the body, that becomes the dance; the felt experience of the shared breath made visible.**

-*For it is impossible to form anything which has the character of nature by adding preformed parts.*
+*For it is impossible to form anything which has the character of its true nature by adding preformed parts.*

-**A ritual is a movement that has a purpose, to achieve something real in ones life.
+**A ritual is a movement that has a purpose, to achieve something real in someones life.
 Dancing within life, creates a sense of reverence for the process.**

 *... starting over ... nothing lasts ...
-What one can have control over is how one copes with what happens, being adaptable to change. ...*
+What someone can have control over is how one copes with what happens, being adaptable to change. ...*

 **Art is a way** ...  finding a common way to move forward through to nature ... finding the commonalities.

 ***Cure is a medical intervention, healing is becoming whole.***

-**Recapturing the integration between life and art/style, ... living the creativity is the most important thing one has.
+**Recapturing the integration between Life and Style, art ... living the creativity is the most important thing someone has.
 Dance the essence of things.** *The denial, the courage to confront, the release ... too flow again ...*

 Urban environments are not nurturing environments in and of themselves, but with care, can be curated and cultivated into being so.
 Breaking the role of 'consumer culture,' of 'modern culture,' hanging up the 'cultural costume' and designing a living lifeStyle of ones own, connected through too nature.